lapat/prospero/README.md

 # prospero
-Invest spare change into DEFI via Avalanche with Prospero!
+Invest spare change into DeFi via Avalanche with Prospero!